Andrew Garfield On Stage - Theatre Credits, Bio and Tickets

 Andrew Russell Garfield was born on August 20, 1983, in Los Angeles, California, and was raised in Epsom, Surrey, in the UK.
-He is perhaps best known for his film appearances, including an Oscar-nominated turn as Desmond T. Doss in "Hacksaw Ridge," his Golden Globe-nominated performance as Eduardo Saverin in "The Social Network," and as the titular character in both "The Amazing Spider-Man" and "The Amazing Spider-Man 2".
+He is known for his film appearances, including an Oscar-nominated turn as Desmond T. Doss in Hacksaw Ridge, his Golden Globe-nominated performance as Eduardo Saverin in The Social Network, and as the titular character in both The Amazing Spider-Man and The Amazing Spider-Man 2.

-After picking up a role in Mercy at the Soho Theatre, an off-West End venue, in 2004, he earned his first major stage credits in the UK scoring the roles of Billy in Kes and Romeo Montague in Romeo & Juliet at the Manchester Royal Exchange in 2004 and 2005, respectively.
-He returned to the London stage and made his National Theatre debut in the 2006 production of Burn / Chatroom / Citizenship, before embarking on the UK Tour of The Overwhelming.
-Garfield finally made his Broadway debut in 2012, when he was cast as Biff Loman in an acclaimed revival of Arthur Miller's Death of a Salesman, alongside Philip Seymour Hoffman and Linda Emond.
-He went on to earn a Tony Award nomination for "Best Performance by an Actor in a Featured Role in a Play" that same year.
-In 2017, Garfield would return to the National Theatre in London as Prior Walter in the much-celebrated revival of Tony Kushner's Angels in America: A Gay Fantasia on National Themes.
+After picking up a role in Mercy at the Soho Theatre, an Off-West End venue, in 2004, he earned his first major stage credits in the UK with the roles of Billy in Kes and Romeo Montague in Romeo & Juliet at the Manchester Royal Exchange in 2004 and 2005, respectively.
+He returned to the London stage and made his National Theatre debut in the 2006 production of Burn / Chatroom / Citizenship, before embarking on the UK tour of The Overwhelming.
+Garfield finally made his Broadway debut in 2012, when he was cast as Biff Loman in an acclaimed revival of Arthur Miller's Death of a Salesman alongside Philip Seymour Hoffman and Linda Emond.
+He went on to earn a Tony Award nomination for Best Performance by an Actor in a Featured Role in a Play that same year.
+In 2017, Garfield returned to the National Theatre in London as Prior Walter in the revival of Tony Kushner's Angels in America: A Gay Fantasia on National Themes.

 Garfield's television and film career began in 2005 in the UK.
-His British television debut came in the form of the Channel 4 teen drama "Sugar Rush," which led to appearances on two episodes of the BBC's fan favorite "Doctor Who" in 2007.
-Later that year he would make his American film debut, starring alongside Meryl Streep, Tom Cruise and Robert Redford in "Lions for Lambs".
-He won a BAFTA TV Award in 2008 after starring in Channel 4's TV movie "Boy A" and minor roles in "The Other Boleyn Girl" and "The Imaginarium of Doctor Parnassus" would follow.
-His last work for television was the 2009 Channel 4 three-part drama "Red Riding," in which he played Eddie Dunford.
+His British television debut came in the form of the Channel 4 teen drama Sugar Rush, which led to appearances on two episodes of the BBC's fan favorite Doctor Who in 2007.
+Later that year he would make his American film debut, starring alongside Meryl Streep, Tom Cruise, and Robert Redford in Lions for Lambs.
+He won a BAFTA TV Award in 2008 after starring in Channel 4's TV movie Boy A and minor roles in The Other Boleyn Girl and The Imaginarium of Doctor Parnassus would follow.
+His last work for television was the 2009 Channel 4 three-part drama Red Riding, in which he played Eddie Dunford.

-After starring in "Never Let Me Go" in 2010, his film career skyrocketed after being cast as Eduardo Saverin in "The Social Network".
+After starring in Never Let Me Go in 2010, his film career skyrocketed after being cast as Eduardo Saverin in The Social Network.
 The role garnered him both a Golden Globe nomination and a BAFTA nomination (as well as a BAFTA Rising Star Award nomination) in 2011.
 After this international breakthrough, Garfield was cast to play Peter Parker / Spider-Man in Sony Pictures' new reboot of the popular Marvel franchise.
-He portrayed the iconic character in both "The Amazing Spider-Man" in 2012 and "The Amazing Spider-Man 2" in 2014.
-Since then, Garfield has starred in and co-produced the independent film "99 Homes," worked under the direction of Martin Scorsese in 2016's "Silence" and under Andy Serkis in 2017's "Breathe."
-His most critical success came perhaps with the Mel Gibson-helmed "Hacksaw Ridge," which led to Golden Globe, BAFTA and even an Academy Award nomination in 2017.
+He portrayed the iconic character in both The Amazing Spider-Man in 2012 and The Amazing Spider-Man 2 in 2014.
+Since then, Garfield has starred in and co-produced the independent film 99 Homes, worked under the direction of Martin Scorsese in 2016's Silence, and and worked under Andy Serkis in 2017's Breathe.
+His most critical success came perhaps with the Mel Gibson-helmed Hacksaw Ridge, which led to Golden Globe, BAFTA, and Academy Award nominations in 2017.

-Garfield reprised his performance as Prior Walter in the Broadway transfer of the National Theatre production of Angels in America from February 23 through to July 15, 2018.
+Garfield reprised his performance as Prior Walter in the Broadway transfer of the National Theatre production of Angels in America from February 23 to July 15, 2018.